ambideXtrous9/Transformer-from-Scratch/README.md

 ⚡ **Lightning Fast** - PyTorch Lightning integration for distributed training
 🧠 **Production Ready** - Proper error handling, logging, and checkpointing
 🔧 **Modular Design** - Each component is independently testable and reusable
+🧪 **Independent Testing** - Run each module separately for debugging and learning
 📚 **Educational** - Clean, well-documented code perfect for learning
 🎨 **Modern Stack** - Uses GPT-2 tokenizer and state-of-the-art practices